skyhoshi/Eamon-CS/README.md

 # Eamon-CS
-### The Eamon RPG System (C# Branch)
+### The Wonderful World of Eamon (C# Branch)

-This is Eamon CS (ECS), a C# port of the classic Eamon roleplaying game system that debuted on the Apple II.
+This is Eamon CS (ECS), a C# port of the classic Eamon roleplaying game that debuted on the Apple II.
 Eamon was created by Donald Brown, but there have been many versions over the years, on a variety of computer systems.
 ECS is the production version of Eamon AC (EAC), a prototype intended to extract the game from BASIC.
 EAC has been obsoleted in favor of this Eamon, which hopefully will be the definitive version for the C family of languages.

 #### Prerequisites